How to outline a blog post fast

 - make sure you cover the most important subtopics

-This is all great - except it's a pain to manually extract headlines from the top Google results and put them in a sheet.
+This is all great - except it’s a pain to manually extract subheadlines from the top search results and put them in a spreadsheet.

-As an SEO freelancer, I try to automate as much as I can, since it is the only way for me to scale.
-That's why I automated the process and below I'm sharing the tool with you so you can do the analysis yourself in just seconds.
+That’s why I automated the process and below I’m sharing my head ripper tool with you so you can extract all subheaders in just seconds.